Wild Rice Stuffing (with Sausage and Mushrooms)

-Wild Rice with Sausage and Mushrooms is a gluten-free stuffing idea for Thanksgiving, or just serve it as a tasty side dish.
-And wild rice is lower in carbs than you might think, so this wild rice sausage stuffing idea is surprisingly low in net carbs!
+Wild Rice Stuffing with Sausage and Mushrooms is a gluten-free stuffing idea for Thanksgiving, or serve it as a tasty side dish.
+And wild rice is probably lower in carbs than you think, so this stuffing with wild rice, sausage, and mushrooms is surprisingly low in net carbs!

 What ingredients do you need for this recipe?